spack/github-actions-buildcache/README.md

-# Spack buildcache for Github Actions
+# Spack buildcache for GitHub Actions

-This repo provides a buildcache to speed up Spack in your Github Actions.
+This repo provides a buildcache to speed up Spack in your GitHub Actions.

 Currently it provides binaries for `%gcc@12 os=ubuntu22.04 target=x86_64_v2` from Spack `develop`.